 What is Victoza?

-Victoza is a brand name for liraglutide and a daily injectable medication approved by the FDA to lower blood sugar and A1C in children (aged 10 and above) and adults with type 2 diabetes.
-Victoza also effectively reduces the risk of major cardiovascular events such as heart attack, stroke, or death in adults with type 2 diabetes with known heart disease.
+Victoza is a brand name for liraglutide, a daily injectable medication approved by the FDA to lower blood sugar and A1C in children (aged ten and above) and adults with type 2 diabetes.
+Victoza also effectively reduces the risk of major cardiovascular events such as heart attack, stroke, or death in adults with type 2 diabetes and known heart disease.
 It belongs to the class of glucagon-like peptide-1 receptor agonists (GLP-1 agonists).

 NOTE: GLP-1 agonists mimic the action of GLP-1, a hormone that regulates blood sugar levels and has additional effects on weight management.
 Other examples of GLP-1 medications include Dulaglutide (Trulicity) and Semaglutide (Wegovy and Ozempic).